 Conclusion

-You must also test and revise your footer based on users' suggestions to maintain functionality.
-We invite you to use the acquired knowledge and the strategies presented on this site to create a footer that enhances your site, spends no time searching for users, and ensures they are directed appropriately without altering much of the site.
+To remain useful, you must also monitor and make necessary changes to your footer based on user feedback.
+We encourage you to apply the concepts learned and the techniques presented on this website to design a footer that optimizes your site, spends the appropriate amount of time guiding users, and simplifies the redirection without heavy modifications to the site.

 About Clay